LittleSwift/llvm2mc/README.md

 ## Tips
 - All Minecraft native functions can be imported from `llvm2mc/mcfunc.h`.
-- We suggest using `clang -c -emit-llvm -Xclang -disable-llvm-passes -target armv7-unknown-unknown -O0 foo.cpp -o foo.bc` to compile your code when you are using c++.
+- We suggest using `clang -c -emit-llvm -Xclang -disable-llvm-passes -O0 foo.cpp -o foo.bc` to compile your code when you are using c++.